Necrid: Promotion and reception

 Critical response to Necrid varied.
-University of Delaware professor Rachel Hutchinson cited him as an example of the cultural stereotype of human versus monster, a "mutated or damned [creature] deviant from the human norm" that the game's human characters are expected to vanquish.
 A staff writer for GameNOW magazine called the visual design "silly" and compared the character to an "old-school He-Man character", but added that Necrid's gameplay was decent.
-Another magazine, GMR, described him as an example of "bad American comic book design".
+Another magazine, GMR, described him "the game's crudfest character" and "a prime example of why Japanese developers should steer far away from Western 'designers' [...] his design is taken straight from the pages of Bad American Comic Book Design 101".
 IGN's Kaiser Hwang called Necrid a "disappointment" and questioned the character's design in comparison to others in the series; he also felt Necrid was "filler" rather than a complete character.
 GameSpot made similar comments in their review of the game, as did GameSpy.
 IGN's Xbox article editor described the character's inclusion as an unnecessary marketing ploy and would have preferred new characters made without McFarlane's involvement; the editor also wrote that Necrid did not "vibe" with the rest of the game.
-1UP.com's podcast Retronauts criticized the design and wrote that the character's name was used as a synonym for "shitty".
+1UP.com's podcast Retronauts criticized the design and stated that the character's name was used as a synonym for "shitty".
 They further added that McFarlane had "tainted" the game with Necrid's inclusion, with host Jeremy Parish stating "I could close my eyes and draw a better character".
 In a retrospective of the series, Joystiq used him as an example of the series succumbing to "commercial gimmicks", citing his design as reviled and that Necrid was either too strong or too weak a character to play as, depending on who one asked.
+Eurogamer, when reviewing the 2013 HD remaster of Soulcalibur II, stated that in terms of in-game balance Necrid was the only character "in need of a tune-up", further adding "unless you really want to play as this emaciated Hulk with a chest-plate, it's easy just to forget that he's there".
+In 2020, Paul Disalvo of Game Rant described Necrid as one of the worst character designs in fighting games, stating that while McFarlane's involvement had potential, the results were "far from stellar" and "To say that Necrid is out of place in Soul Calibur's roster of samurai and knights would be an enormous understatement."